Using Emotion Embeddings to Transfer Knowledge Between Emotions, Languages, and Annotation Formats

 \subsection{Correlation-aware Regularization}

-To provide extra supervision to the model and enhance its correlation awareness between emotions, we include a label-correlation regularization loss.
+To provide extra supervision to the model and enhance its correlation awareness between emotions, \textit{Demux} includes a label-correlation regularization loss.
 This loss takes into account the ground-truth labels for each example in its formulation.
 Therefore, the emotions are split into two groups, the present and the absent emotions based on annotations $y$, $\mathcal{P}$ and $\mathcal{N}$ respectively.
-We regularize intra-group relationships, meaning we only pick pairs of emotions when they are both in $\mathcal{P}$ or both in $\mathcal{N}$.
+Intra-group relationships are regularized, meaning we only pick pairs of emotions when they are both in $\mathcal{P}$ or both in $\mathcal{N}$.
 The formulation is:

 where $\hat{y}$ is the prediction of the model and subscripts indicate indexing.
 In this manner, we decrease the distance of pairs of emotions when they have the same gold labels.
 The denominators simply average the terms.
 The final loss is a convex combination of the classification and the regularization loss, dictated by hyperparameter $c$: